mani2001/CS5170_Mini_Programming_Assignment/README.md

 cd CS5170_Mini_Programming_Assignment/
 ```

-Step 3: Create a credentials.env file and add the GROQ API key as -
+Step 3: Go to credentials.env file and replace with your GROQ API key as -
 ```bash
 GROQ_API_KEY = "<API_KEY>" #do not use quotes just paste the api key
 ```